dion/react-shopping-cart/README.md

 # React Shopping Cart

-note: requires mongoDB to run the database data to import is in `src/data.json`
+note: requires mongoDB to run the database,

+data to import is in `src/data.json`

-run `npm server` to start the api service run `npm start` to start the react app
+run `npm server` to start the api service

+run `npm start` to start the react app